Climate and nature emergency in South Gloucestershire

 - South Gloucestershire and Stroud College

-You can read a review of our performance so far.
+Read the most recent review of our performance so far.

 The Local Greenhouse Gas Emissions Report monitors greenhouse gas emissions from our buildings, estate, and activities.
 It also includes the renewable energy that we generate directly.